LibreSolar/charge-controller-firmware/README.md

 2. Copy `src/config.h_template` to `src/config.h`, and adjust basic settings. `config.h` is ignored by git, so your changes are kept after software updates using `git pull`.

-3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]`
+3. Select the correct board in `platformio.ini` by removing the comment before the board name under `[platformio]` or create a file `custom.ini` with your personal settings.

 4. Connect the board via a programmer.
 See the Libre Solar website for [further project-agnostic instructions](http://libre.solar/docs/flashing).